ECT: A Clinical Reference

 Neurotrophic factors

-ECT robustly upregulates BDNF (Brunoni 2014) and VEGF (Minelli 2011).
+ECT upregulates BDNF in most studies (Brunoni 2014 meta-analysis) and has been reported to alter VEGF in smaller samples (Minelli 2011, n=19; replication remains inconsistent).
 Animal models show upregulation of c-Fos, Egr1, Neuritin 1, BDNF, SNAP-29, synaptotagmin III, synapsin I, and PSD-95 (Dyrvig 2014).
 The clinical correlation between BDNF changes and symptom improvement has not been consistently established, but the pattern of neurotrophic upregulation is reproducible.

 HPA axis

 Elevated cortisol is a common finding in severe depression.
-ECT appears to normalize HPA-axis dysregulation (Haskett 2014).
+ECT appears to normalize HPA-axis dysregulation in many patients (Haskett 2014, review of neuroendocrine hypotheses).
 Whether this is a direct therapeutic mechanism or a downstream effect of clinical improvement remains debated.

 Functional connectivity

 Resting-state fMRI studies show ECT alters connectivity in depression-relevant networks.
 Beall 2012 demonstrated increased connectivity from the anterior cingulate cortex to the right dorsolateral prefrontal cortex and posterior cingulate cortex, with correlation to clinical improvement.
-Other studies (Abbott 2013, Li 2013, Posner 2013) have found less consistent connectivity-outcome correlations.
-More recent work has focused on subgenual cingulate and default-mode network changes.
+More recent work (Perrin 2012; Mulders 2016; Sinha 2021 ALE meta-analysis) has focused on subgenual cingulate and default-mode network changes, with increasing convergence on DMN dysconnectivity as a candidate target.

 GABA and glutamate

-ECT increases cortical GABA (Esel 2008), contributing to anticonvulsant effects observed over the course.
+ECT has been associated with changes in GABAergic function (Esel 2008 measured serum GABA levels), potentially contributing to the anticonvulsant effects observed over the course.
+Cortical GABA changes have also been demonstrated using MR spectroscopy in separate studies.
 Glutamatergic modulation — acute increases in glutamate release followed by NMDA and AMPA receptor downregulation — is also well-described.

 Neuroplasticity at the network level